Felix Weir

-Felix Weir (1884–1978) was an active African-American violinist during the early 20th century.
+Felix Weir (October 8, 1884 – 1978) was an active African-American violinist during the early 20th century.
 He was a prominent performer, winning recognition for his virtuosity at a young age.
 He studied at the Chicago Musical College and the Conservatory at Leipzig, Germany (known today as the University of Music and Theatre Leipzig).

-Weir was born on October 8, 1884, in Chicago, Illinois, to parents Charles L. and Frances Fowler Weir.
+Weir was born in Chicago, Illinois, United States, to parents Charles L. and Frances Fowler Weir.

-He attended Chicago public schools and studied music at the Chicago Conservatory of Music where he won the Diamond medal when he graduated.
+He attended Chicago public schools and studied music at the Chicago Conservatory of Music, where he won the Diamond medal when he graduated.

 In 1904, Weir traveled to Germany to study music.
-He had planned to stay up to 3 years, but his uncle, David Weir, the owner of a catering business in Chicago, died unexpectedly in 1905, and the family urged Felix to return home.
+He had planned to stay up to three years, but his uncle, David Weir, the owner of a catering business in Chicago, died unexpectedly in 1905, and the family urged Felix to return home.